Kaumbrey, now the capital of the Olumbi region, where the rebellion began

 During the Version War the region became nearly totally isolated, and Olumbi could continue its rule unchallenged.
 It seems that the cluster of linked worlds became a small empire in its own right, ruled by the pragmatic Olumbi Board and with a feudal system of leases and obligations extending to various system and planetary governments.
 Euterbia Cluster itself was a cruel nanopolice state, where the Olumbi Security Administration had free reign.
 As contact was re-instituted, the NoCoZo was appalled by the system.

 This time many acted.
 In the aftermath of the Version War there were many unused old warships, and drives to collect money to rent enough to put Olumbi (illegally) in place began in earnest.
-As Olumbi monitored the raging debates about whether it was acceptable for the NoCoZo as a political entity to put an stop of what was a popularly funded, illegal, but cryptographically untraceable privately run war for freedom, it did not notice where the real attack came from in 6832.
+As Olumbi monitored the raging debates about whether it was acceptable for the NoCoZo as a political entity to put an stop of what was a popularly funded, illegal, but cryptographically untraceable privately run war for freedom, it did not notice where the real attack came from in 6832 AT.

 Afterwards it became clear what happened, but during the process reports were extremely confusing and conflicting.
 Apparently a major insurrection (likely instigated by the NoCoZo) began on Kaumbrey, followed by attacks on Dutilleaux and Nem-Wota.
 The Security Administration immediately mobilized the enforcement nanosystems and sent out its fleet.
 The situation became more confused as other military emergencies occurred throughout the empire.
 Then several of the main stargates shut down, trapping fleets in irrelevant systems.
 The enforcement nanosystems turned upon the Olumbi government and the net exploded into disinformation.
 Within a year Olumbi had ceased to exist and most of the feudal states toppled.

 In retrospect it was obvious that Cyberian information mercenaries had taken the anti-Olumbi war offer, infiltrating and subverting the old-fashioned infrastructure of the region while the government was convinced a conventional attack was imminent.
-After gathering their pay - a staggering sum of 43 petacredits - the Cyberian infiltrators vanished into the nets.
+After gathering their pay, a staggering sum of 43 petacredits, the Cyberian infiltrators vanished into the nets.

 With Kaumbrey as its new capital, Olumbi remains a somewhat unusual region in the NoCoZo.
 Many worlds, even after they were freed from the repressive Olumbi regime, remained far less libertarian than the rest of the empire.
 To this date many retain strange laws, ideologies and customs from the millennia of oppression.
 It is a borderland, where many of the usual paradigms of the NoCoZo break down.
 It is no accident that both the Vela Immunity and the spread of Jean Te Uahlg Aestheticism are happening along its borders.